mikedupuis/happytab/README.md

 HappyTab is a Chrome browser extension that displays the time and date, weather, quotes and all of your bookmarks in a single, beautiful webpage

+Link to the extension on the Chrome Web Store: https://chrome.google.com/webstore/detail/happytab/pfncgbifkmheijfeckfhmkeghcjfgifa
 ## Getting Started

 Getting started is easy!
 Simply follow the steps below